andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 <strong>📌 Overview</strong>
 <p>Execution time for INSERT queries on some high calls/min tables dropped significantly after switching their UUID primary keys from v4 and v1 to v7.</p>
 <p>The databases are running Postgres 18.4 with uuid data type for primary keys and foreign keys.</p>
-<p>To make the change, the alter column DDL while fast, required an access exclusive lock.
-While short, this blocks everything including selects.
-We used a short lock timeout and lots of retries to successfully perform the operation without downtime.</p>
+<p>To make the change, the alter column DDL while fast, required an access exclusive lock which blocks everything including selects.
+To solve that, we used a short lock timeout and lots of retries to successfully perform the operation without downtime.</p>
 </div>

 We recently upgraded all databases to Postgres 18.4 and with that gained the `uuidv7()` function.